-County Served: Brunswick
+County Served: Brunswick, Columbus, Robeson, Duplin, Pender

-As cooperative owned by its members, ATMC is committed to providing excellent value and technology backed by award-winning customer service.
-The company has been named 'Best Customer Service' in the Best of Brunswick Awards annually for the past decade.
-Four key services make up its product portfolio: digital cable television, high speed Internet, home security and automation and telephone service.
-ATMC also supports a diverse array of businesses through a variety of offerings including: business-class broadband, managed and hosted services, Ethernet services and IT Support.
+ATMC has grown into one of the largest communications cooperatives in the nation serving over 50,000 customers in its cooperative and competitive local provider service areas.
+ATMC is committed to providing excellent value and technology backed by award-winning customer service and has been named 'Best Customer Service' in the Best of Brunswick Awards each year for the past 12 years.
+Providing fast, reliable, and affordable broadband internet is the company's primary focus.
+ATMC is a local leader for residential and business security services, business-class broadband, cable television, managed and hosted services, ethernet services, and IT Support.